Zakliczyn: Trivia

 In 2008, Zakliczyn was one of 19 villages in Europe (Germany, Poland, Italy and Spain) featured in the Spanish documentary film Pueblos de Europa ("Villages of Europe"), produced by Juan Frutos.

 Transport

-Closest airport: Kraków, closest railway station: Tarnów.
+Closest airport: Kraków, closest railway station: Gromnik.
 Regular bus services take residents to Kraków (90mins by coach) Bochnia, Brzesko, Tarnów (40mins) & Nowy Sącz (30mins) as well as many small villages in between.

 Sport

 Zakliczyn is home to a sport club Dunajec, founded in 1973.